GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/iam/helm/pubsub-topic/README.md

 ## SYNOPSIS

-  Config Connector compatible YAML files to create a service account in your desired project, and grant a role to a particular IAM member for a PubSub topic (default to roles/pubsub.editor)
+  Config Connector compatible YAML files to create a Pub/Sub topic in your desired project, and grant a specific member a role (default to roles/pubsub.editor) for accessing the Pub/Sub topic that just created

 ## CONSUMPTION